Makassar South Sulawesi, Indonesia Travel Guide

 Travel mindfully.

-Makassar serves as an excellent starting point for further expeditions in Indonesia.
+Makassar is a great starting point for further expeditions in The nation of indonesia.

 If you enjoyed Makassar’s cultural depth, a visit to Tana Toraja appears as a logical next step.

-For pristine beaches and world-class diving, head south to Bira Beach or the secluded Selayar Island.
+For pristine beaches and global-excellent diving, head south to Bira Beach or the secluded Selayar Island.

 Regional connections allow for extended trips from Makassar.